-We know you're excited about getting your new model on the road, but it's very important that you take some time to read through the Owner's Manual.
-This manual contains all the necessary set-up and operating procedures that allow you to unlock the performance and potential that Traxxas engineers designed into your model.
-Even if you are an experienced R/C enthusiast, it's important to read and follow the procedures in this manual.
+We know you're excited about getting your new model on the road, but it's very important that you take some time to read through this Owner's Manual.
+It contains the instructions you will need to operate and maintain your model so that you can enjoy it for years to come.
+This manual also contains all the necessary set-up and operating procedures that will allow you to unlock the performance and potential that Traxxas engineers designed into your model.
+Even if you are an experienced RC enthusiast, it's important to read and follow the procedures in this manual.

-Thank you again for going with Traxxas.
-We work hard every day to assure you the highest level of customer satisfaction possible.
+Thank you again for choosing Traxxas.
+We work hard every day to ensure you receive the highest level of customer satisfaction possible.
 We truly want you to enjoy your new model!